krzliszka/social-website/README.md

 # Social website (Reddit)

 ### Web application built with Java 11, Spring Boot, Spring Security, Spring Data JPA, Spring MVC and MySQL on the backend and Angular with Bootstrap framework on the frontend side.
-A *lombok* was used to connect databases.
+A *lombok* was used to create and connect database tables.
 ---
 ![Alt text](/img/2.png?raw=true )